 2) Alternative Investments: Alternative investments include Non-Listed REITS, Real Estate LLCs, Business Development Companies, and Oil & Gas Partnerships.
 Because Alternative Investments are illiquid for a period of time, they can provide stability to a portfolio, bypassing the normal daily volatility of the stock market.
 Alternative Investments offer the possibility for current income and future growth.

-3) Stocks: Stocks are publically traded businesses that are typically listed on exchanges and typically have daily liquidity.
+3) Stocks: Stocks are publicly traded businesses that are typically listed on exchanges and typically have daily liquidity.
 This area might even include some companies that have recently come public in the last 3 years.

 4) Life Insurance: Perhaps this is the first time you have seen Life Insurance as a slice of the Asset Allocation Model pie.